-Whether it shows up in your inbox or mailbox, most Americans have received advertisements from credit card companies offering deals like, “sign up and get 80,000 bonus points” or “earn $300 cash back when you meet the minimum spend requirement”.
+Whether it shows up in your inbox or mailbox, you’ve probably received a credit card offer at some point.
+“Sign up and get 80,000 bonus points!”
+“Earn $300 cash back when you meet the minimum spend requirement.”

 Here’s what you need to know about the complex network of industries that lead to the rewards you earn with your credit card.